actopozipc/Telluz/README.md

 [CNTK](https://github.com/microsoft/CNTK)

 ## Known Bugs
-* #1 System Null reference in CNTK.cs when calculating a category from 39 to 45
-  * Reproduction: Calculating a category from 39 to 45 new for the first time since program start
 * #4 Array out of range when calculating Population for china
   * Reproduction: title
   ## Fixed Bugs
+* #1 System Null reference in CNTK.cs when calculating a category from 39 to 45
 * #2 Wrong result for first predicted year
 * #3 Population-data in output is the same as any other category that gets calculate